A Paediatrician On 25 Simple Ways To Help Children Be Healthier

 Healthy eating is a huge topic and I can’t cover it all in this article, but my top tips are:

-Eat more whole grains, fresh fruit and vegetables and reduce foods that contain refined or added sugar to just one portion a day and ideally give to your child after a meal.
+- Eat more whole grains, fresh fruit and vegetables and try to eat sugar-free and reduce foods that contain refined or added sugar to just one portion a day and ideally give to your child after a meal.

 Reduce or avoid salt in everyone’s food